 You’ll be taught in a range of lecture theatres and seminar rooms within the School and across the University’s Central Area.

-In Years 1 and 2 you will be taught by lectures and tutorials.
+You will also study independently, with a focus on reading in preparation for lectures and tutorials.
 Years 3 and 4 involve more seminars and independent study, with individual supervision of the final year dissertation.

 Find out more about this programme's aims, what you will learn, how you will be assessed and what skills and knowledge you will develop.